-This privacy notice provides you with details of how we collect and process your personal data.
+This privacy provides you with details of how we collect and process your personal data.

-Mark Lloyd Ltd is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).
+Mark Lloyd Ltd is the data controller and is responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 Our email address is email@example.com